-Google Drive Guide 2019 - How to Upload DVD to Google Drive
+How to Rip and Upload DVD Movies to Google Drive

 Google Drive is a file storage and synchronization service whose users reached to 1 billion in July 2018.
 It allows users to upload various kinds of file types, such as documents, photos and videos, for storing on its server, synchronizing across devices and sharing files with others.

 Since Google Drive accepts videos, many people wonder how they can store DVD movies to Google Drive.
-This way they can store DVDs without occupying the memory of computer or other devices and can access DVD movies on smartphone, tablet, or others via Google Drive.
+This way they can store DVD digital copies without occupying the memory of computer or other devices and can access DVD movies on smartphone, tablet, or others via Google Drive.
 Wherever you go, your DVD movies follow.
 Well, how to upload DVD to Google Drive?

 To begin with, you need to download and install WinX DVD Ripper Platinum to rip/digitize DVDs.